 That massive pension increase was, for me, the last straw.

 Often, as part of the same deals to increase benefits or allow early retirement, the City of New York was allowed to temporarily reduce its contribution to the NYC TRS.
 Either by assuming that future investment returns would be higher, or by amortizing an existing funding shortage (such as one created by the pension increase) for more years.
 Although for public purposes, all these retroactive pension increases “cost nothing” or “saved money.”
+To limit the political hit to their reputations, the politicians and teachers’ union flat out lied.

 As a result, the politicians of the late 1990s and early 2000s had more money to throw around to increase their short run popularity.
 These deals explain the decrease in taxpayer contributions between 1999 and 2003.
 The taxpayers who benefitted from these deals have, in large numbers, died off or retired to Florida by now.
 Later NYC residents have since paid for their reduced pension contributions many times over in higher taxes and diminished services.